Revised Calstock Parish Neighbourhood Development Plan – You can comment on the revised Plan until 1st October 2020.

-The pre-submission draft of the Calstock Neighbourhood Development Plan was published for consultation with the local community from 3rd September 2019 to Monday 21st October 2019.
-Consultations have now closed.
-The Steering Group and now analysing and considering what the community has said about the Plan in the 200 responses received.
+The pre-submission draft of the Calstock Neighbourhood Development Plan (NDP) was published for consultation with the local community from 3rd September 2019 to Monday 21st October 2019.
+The Neighbourhood Plan Committee has analysed and considered what the community, local organisations and national consultees said about the Plan in the 200 responses received.
 The Committee’s recommendations on changes to the draft NDP to address these responses have been agreed by Calstock Parish Council.
 The revised version of the NDP is now ready to be submitted to Cornwall Council.

 The revised version of the NDP and the supporting documents is available by clicking on this link: Submission Draft Calstock Neighbourhood Plan Documents

 The evidence material behind the Plan can be accessed through this link: Calstock NDP Evidence Base.